devopness/devopness/README.md

 # Devopness - Official open-source repository

 ## About Devopness
-`Devopness` aims to drastically simplify the way we manage cloud applications and multi-cloud infrastructure in a secure and productive way.
+`Devopness` aims to drastically simplify the way we manage cloud applications and multi cloud infrastructure in a secure and productive way.

 By streamlining essential DevOps practices, we're making first-class software deployment and cloud infrastructure management tools accessible and affordable to everyone in the world who is involved in software projects.
 ## 📚 <a id="docs"></a>Documentation